vgerbot-libraries/tschannel/packages/transformer/README.md

 # @vgerbot/channel-transformer

-A typescript transformer, used to transform the interface type generic parameter on the `rclass` method to class and use it as a parameter.This greatly simplifies the use of the `@vgerbot/channel` library
+A typescript transformer, used to transform the interface type generic parameter on the `get_class` method to class and use it as a parameter.This greatly simplifies the use of the `@vgerbot/channel` library

 ## Requirement